Overview

 Caries removal, build up, and crown preparation/ impression/ delivery performed by Dr. Brian L. Vu

 This patient presents with large cavities on her 4 front teeth.
 Her teeth have tetracycline staining so shade matching will be extremely challenging.
 To restore full functionally and aesthetics, full porcelain E-Max crowns are indicated.
-Pictured are the four maxillary teeth immediately after preparation (shaving) of the tooth.
+Pictured are the four maxillary teeth immediately after preparation of the tooth.

 After impressions are taken, temporary crowns are fabricated for the patient.
 What, you thought we were going to let the patient walk out the door with shaven down teeth?
 The patient is then scheduled for two weeks for final crown cementation.